4mm Brassmasters Rebuilt Royal Scot, 46109

 Scot_052.JPG

 A bit more work is required before the centre axle can be assembled.
-One job is to lock the crank pin screws by adding wire stapes along the slot in the head and into the wheel centre, either side.
+One job is to lock the crank pin screws by adding wire staples along the slot in the head and into the wheel centre, either side.

 The other issue has been caused by a problem with the modified gear box.
 On inserting the axle and final drive gear, the whole box was found to have a very notchy and gritty action when rotated.
 I've tried to eliminate this by driving the box with a drill and using very fine grinding paste on the offending gear teeth.
 This, together with careful use of my engineer's scraper on the teeth has made a vast improvement in running.
 However, the jaws of the drill chuck have damaged one end of the axle.
 I've dressed the blemishes out but am wondering whether to replace the axle with a new one, taken from a spare pack, although this will need shortening to suit the thinned wheel bosses.
 A friend machined the existing axle, but the replacement would have to be done by hand.
 So, a bit of a dilemma.